Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-browser/lan-chrome-brave.rst

               :width: 60%
               :alt: Certificate Authorities

         #.
-If you see "org-Start9" with a trusted “[adjective-noun] Local Root CA” listed under it, your work is already done.
+If you see "org-Start9" with a trusted “<custom-address> Local Root CA” listed under it, your work is already done.
 Open a new tab and visit your Start9 server's ``.local`` address.
 The browser shouldn't give any warning pages about the certificate anymore.
 If it still does, quit and restart the browser using `Menu > Exit`.

         #.
-If you do not see "org-Start9" in the list, click "Import" and open the downloaded "[adjective-noun] Local Root CA.crt" file on your device.
+If you do not see "org-Start9" in the list, click "Import" and open the downloaded "<custom-address> Local Root CA.crt" file on your device.

             .. figure:: /_static/images/ssl/browser/chrome_authorities.png
               :width: 60%
-              :alt: Chrome / Brave Import "[adjective-noun].crt"
+              :alt: Chrome / Brave Import "<custom-address>.crt"

         #.
 Check the box for "Trust this certificate for identifying websites" and click "OK".